wjkoznarek/du-cybersecurity-bootcamp/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat parses and forwards system logs from the Web VMs to the ELK Stack in an easy to read format.
-- Metricbeat reports system and service statistics about the ELK stack VM.
+- Metricbeat reports system and service statistics about the Web VMs to the ELK stack VM.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: